2020 Update – Mayfest on Main will not happen this year – The City has Decided to Cancel this Event

 Neatly falling between St Patrick’s Day in March and the Irish Italian International Festival in September is Mayfest on Main Street, taking place, you guessed it, in May.
-Saturday May 13, 2017 is the date to put in your diaries for this one.
+Saturday May 11th, 2020 was the last Mayfest on Main.
 Taking advantage of the lengthening and warmer days, the one-day festival runs from 10 am until 6 pm, and in common with the other big festivals centered on Main, features live music, local arts and crafts vendors and a chance to sample the local food.

 Seems like North Myrtle Beach loves its festivals, and this one is no exception, showcasing as it does the late spring/early summer weather and the wide variety of local talent based around the area.
 The civic authorities have elected to close Main and issue a list of preferred locations for patrons to park.
 The services laid on include shuttle buses from two local churches so if the parking lots are full, don’t worry, just party.